Herbert Money: New Zealand Fellowship of the Peruvian Bible Schools

 At this time a number of prominent New Zealand Christian men joined together to form the New Zealand Fellowship of the Peruvian Bible Schools.
-The relationship between the Fellowship and the Moneys was mutually satisfying, and continued until they returned to Christchurch in 1968, and indeed beyond until they were settled into their retirement home.
+The relationship between the Fellowship and the Moneys continued until they returned to Christchurch in 1968.

 The Wycliffe Bible Translators came to Peru in 1946 and in 1956 the first students, literate in Spanish as well as their native tongue, graduated from a bilingual school.
-Money took the cream of the graduating class that year, all having made a profession of faith, and started planning for a Jungle Indian Bible School.
-Money brought together the elements required to make his vision a reality: Wycliffe Bible translators, Le Tourneau – the American builder of heavy machinery – and Dr Moro of the Swiss Indian Mission.
-The Bible Institute for Lowland Indians – Instituto Biblico Selvatico de Pucallpa – was situated in Peruvian Amazonia on the eastern side of the Andes.
-The school, under the leadership of Moro, opened in 1957.
+Money started planning for a Jungle Indian Bible School.
+He brought together the Wycliffe Bible translators, Le Tourneau (an American builder of heavy machinery) and Dr Moro of the Swiss Indian Mission.
+The Bible Institute for Lowland Indians (Instituto Biblico Selvatico de Pucallpa) was established in Peruvian Amazonia on the eastern side of the Andes, and opened in 1957 (under the leadership of Dr Moro).
 The following year, a permanent site was chosen in the vicinity of the Wycliffe base camp at Yarinacocha.

 In time, there came an increasing demand for more advanced training and a growing need for a better-prepared ministry.
-To meet this need Money, then secretary of the Board of the Peruvian Bible Institute, was largely responsible for the creation of Lima Evangelical Seminary.
-In 1961, the board approved the project and the first students were admitted to the seminary the following year.
-Money held the position of vice-rector until he departed from Peru in 1968.
-Four years later the first group graduated with the degree of Bachelor of Theology.
+To meet this need Money, then secretary of the Board of the Peruvian Bible Institute, worked for the creation of Lima Evangelical Seminary.
+In 1961, the board approved the project and the first students were admitted the following year.
+Money held the position of vice-rector until he left Peru in 1968.